 We then conclude by using the facts that $\cT_{1}$ is an $\L_{1}$-isometry, the function $\overline p=\cT_{1}(\overline q)$ which is a $D$-linear interpolation of $p$, and $q'_{r}(a)=-p_{l}'(b)$ and $q'_{l}(b)=-p_{r}'(a)$.

-We may therefore assume that $p$ is decreasing and changing $p$ into $p(\cdot-a)$, which amounts to translate the sub-density $p$, we may also assume with no loss of generality that $a=0$.
+We may therefore assume that $p$ is decreasing and change $p$ into $p(\cdot-a)$, which amounts to translating the sub-density $p$, we may also assume without loss of generality that $a=0$.
 By Lemma~\ref{lem_sym_cvx_dec}, $s=p^{-1}$ is then a sub-density on $[p(b),p(0)]$ which is furthermore decreasing, continuous and convex-concave.
 Since the right and left derivatives of $p$ at $0$ and $b$ respectively are not zero, $s$ admits a right derivative at $p(b)$ and a left derivative at $p(0)$ given by $1/p'_{l}(b)$ and $1/p'_{r}(0)$ (with our convention $1/(+\infty)=0$.
 We may therefore apply Proposition~\ref{prop-approx-con1} and find a $D$-linear interpolation $\overline s$ of $s$ on $[p(b),p(0)]$ that satisfies

 Since $s$ is continuous and decreasing from $[p(b),p(0)]$ onto $[0,b]$, so is $\overline s$, and we may set $\overline p=\overline s^{-1}:[0,b]\to [p(b),p(0)]$.
 The function $\overline p$ is a $D$-linear interpolation of $p$ on $[0,b]$ and we conclude by using the equality $\int_{p(b)}^{p(0)}\ab{s-\overline s}d\mu=\int_{0}^{b}\ab{p-\overline p}d\mu$ which is a consequence of Lemma~\ref{lem_sym_cvx_dec}. \end{proof}